IsaacSchemm/WinFormsOAuth/README.md

 This code allows you to implement OAuth for the Tumblr, Twitter, and/or Flickr APIs in a .NET desktop application, using the WebBrowser control available in .NET.
 It's based on David Quail's LinkedIn example: https://github.com/dquail/LinkedinOauth

-Before you show the login window, you might want to set the FEATURE_BROWSER_EMULATION registry key so that the login window uses IE11's document mode (especially with Flickr.)
-You can do this with IECompatibility.SetForCurrentProcess.

 Example usage:

 	OAuthTumblr oauth = new OAuthTumblr("CONSUMER_KEY", "CONSUMER_SECRET");